docker/docs/content/manuals/admin/organization/manage-products.md

 repositories, sign in to the [Docker Scout Dashboard](https://scout.docker.com/) and follow the on-screen instructions.

-To manage access for using Docker Scout on remote repositories, sign in to the [Docker Scout Dashboard](https://scout.docker.com/) and configure [integrations](../../scout/explore/dashboard.md#integrations) and [repository settings](../../scout/explore/dashboard.md#repository-settings).
+To manage access to Docker Scout for use on remote repositories, sign in to the [Docker Scout Dashboard](https://scout.docker.com/) and configure [integrations](../../scout/explore/dashboard.md#integrations) and [repository settings](../../scout/explore/dashboard.md#repository-settings).